Support Undergraduate Education

 Endowed Need-Based Scholarships

 Scholarship funds endowed in perpetuity are the foundation of this commitment.
-By establishing a need-based scholarship, you can:
+By establishing an endowed need-based scholarship, you can:

-- Support a diverse community of insights, perspectives, and questions
+- Support a community that includes diverse insights, perspectives, and questions

 - Open doors to life-changing opportunities